 This easy pesto pasta recipe makes a terrific side dish or vegetarian main course in no time.
 It's a great choice for a weeknight dinner when cooking time is limited.
-It even can be made the night before, refrigerated, and then rewarmed for dinner the next day.

 - 8 ounces penne pasta (regular or whole-wheat)